-In the northern hemisphere however the world is in the opposite mode, moving into spring, which heralds new beginnings and is all about harnessing energy for taking action and moving forward.
+In the northern hemisphere however, the world is in the opposite mode, moving into spring.
+It heralds new beginnings and is all about harnessing energy for taking action and moving forward.

 It has always seemed to me worrying that we divide our approaches to celebrating the Easter and Christmas festivals.